SamBaston/ServiceBusEmulatorDemo/README.md

 # ServiceBusEmulatorDemo
-Demo code for a service bus emulator
+Demo code for a service bus emulator.

 # Service Bus Emulator
 To get this demo running, Docker Engine and WSL will need to be installed first.
+You will also need to create a .env to specify ACCEPT_EULA and SQL_PASSWORD.

 1. Open up Docker Desktop which will start Docker Engine automatically.
 2. Open up a terminal and navigate to the ServiceBusEmulator, where the docker-compose file is located.